For many people (especially those with Executive Function challenges), managing money can be really stressful. If you can relate...

 How Coaching Helps

-The important thing to understand is that time-blindness is a sensory issue related to time management - not a character flaw or a sign of willful behavior.
-Coaches utilize this framework in addressing time-blindness by introducing time management strategies that encourage clients to estimate how long certain tasks will take and then plan out when they'll get them done.
-By utilizing these strategies to map out school deadlines, test days, and scheduled events, clients begin to learn how to think about time in a more realistic way.
+The important thing to understand is that time blindness is a sensory issue related to time management - not a character flaw or a sign of willful behavior.
+Coaches utilize this framework in addressing time blindness by introducing time management strategies that encourage clients to estimate how long certain tasks will take and then plan out when they'll get them done.
+By utilizing these strategies to map out school deadlines, test days, and scheduled events, clients begin to learn how to think about time more realistically.
 This opens the door to them feeling more in control and capable of using time more realistically and efficiently.
-Over two-thirds of our clients report improvements in their time-management skills after just 16-weeks of coaching.
+Over two-thirds of our clients report improvements in their time-management skills after just 16 weeks of coaching.

 Impulsivity is usually described as "action without foresight."
-In practice, impulsivity is really just decision-making without self-regulation - i.e, the ability to understand and manage your reactions to feelings or events.
-Unchecked impulsivity can look like non-stop talking, poor decision making, impatience, difficulty sitting still, blurting out comments at inappropriate times, and/or a constant desire for short-term gratification.
+In practice, impulsivity is just decision-making without self-regulation - i.e., the ability to understand and manage your reactions to feelings or events.
+Unchecked impulsivity can look like non-stop talking, poor decision-making, impatience, difficulty sitting still, blurting out comments at inappropriate times, and/or a constant desire for short-term gratification.

 How Coaching Helps